zenustech/zeno/CONTRIBUTING.md

 // and never use 'using namespace std', think about std::data, std::size, std::ref

+ZENO_NAMESPACE_BEGIN  // all codes should be wrapped with ZENO_NAMESPACE_BEGIN/END

-namespace zeno {   // '{' should stay in same line
+namespace myutils {   // '{' should stay in same line
                       // namespaces does not indent

 namespace {        // use an anonymous namespace for static functions